iyork28/Senior_Design/README.md

 	git pull # in case you hadn't pulled yet :) bundle # this does bundle install to get an update list of gems.
 If the Gemfile wasn't changed, this isn't necessary rake db:migrate # runs any DB migrations; again, not necessary if there aren't any

+To run the tests:

+    rake db:test:prepare # prepares the test database for the tests rake test # runs all tests

 Here's the link to the Heroku server: [*http://morning-island-4911.herokuapp.com*](http://morning-island-4911.herokuapp.com).
 Not sure how dynamic this will be, so if it stops working...
 Oops.